Apakottur/shpyx/README.md

 ### (Unix only) Dealing with terminal control sequences

-Note: this use case has only been tested on Linux + Bash.
+Note: this section is only relevant for Unix environments.

 Some Unix commands, like `psql`, might output special characters used for terminal management like cursor movement and colors.
 For example, the `psql` command is used to start an interactive shell against a Postgres DB: